top of page

 God never wastes the fragments.

-And if you’ve been walking this journey with me for a while, thank you for being part of the story.
+If you’re new here, welcome.
+And if you’ve been walking this journey with me for a while, thank you for being part of it.

 Reflection